 At times our study will focus on a chronological overview, at times a thematic focus and at times an in depth analysis.
 As a result, students will gain a greater understanding of the wider impact and value of History both as an academic discipline and as preparation for becoming more tolerant and responsible citizens.

-Beyond the curriculum, students will have a variety of learning opportunities ranging from local fieldwork visits to Launceston and Restormel Castles to an international study visit to Berlin.
-In addition, we have good links with The Royal Cornwall Musuem and Record Office, which offers enrichment workshops for students.
+Beyond the curriculum, students will have a variety of learning opportunities ranging from local fieldwork visits to Bodmin Gaol.
+Pendennis Castle and Restormel Castle to an international study visit to Berlin/Munich.
+In addition, we have good links with The Royal Cornwall Museum and Record Office, which offers enrichment workshops for students.

-We also encourage students to take part in local and national History competitions and to develop in leadership roles within school based History activities.
+We also encourage students to take part in local and national History competitions and to develop in leadership roles within school based History activities such as being a History Subject Leader.